 FREEPORT: Terminal MCR

-In a time when free movement, free trade and freedom of communications apparatus are subject to intense political machinations, FREEPORT: Terminal MCR is a space to explore art, technology and citizenship in the age of the internet.
+In a time when free movement, free trade and freedom of communications apparatus are subject to intense political machinations, FREEPORT: Terminal MCR was a space to explore art, technology and citizenship in the age of the internet.

 Invisible infrastructures such as cryptocurrencies, blockchain and digital citizenship bring the commonly understood roles of borders, nations and governance into question at a crucial point in history.
-Inspired by free-trade zones (Freeports), new networked geographies, the darknet, and other liminal spaces, FREEPORT: Terminal MCR will address urgent issues shaping the world around us, investigating the ways that emerging technology impacts our social, civic and working lives.
+Inspired by free-trade zones (Freeports), new networked geographies, the darknet, and other liminal spaces, FREEPORT: Terminal MCR addressed urgent issues shaping the world around us, investigating the ways that emerging technology impacts our social, civic and working lives.

-FREEPORT: Terminal MCR is part of The New Networked Normal (NNN) www.thennn.eu.
+FREEPORT: Terminal MCR was part of The New Networked Normal (NNN) www.thennn.eu.
 The NNN explores art, technology and citizenship in the age of the Internet, a partnership project by Abandon Normal Devices (UK), Centre de Cultura Contemporània de Barcelona (ES), The Influencers (ES), Transmediale (DE) and STRP (NL).
 This project has been co-funded with support from the Creative Europe programme.